syncfusion-content/uwp-docs/uwp/SfDockingManager/State-Persistence.md

 ## Saving Current State

-The current layout can be serialized in xml file and saved in `IsolatedStorage` using `SaveDockState` method.
+The current layout can be serialized in XML file and saved in `IsolatedStorage` using `SaveDockState` method.

 {% tabs %}